dnuanes/gatsby-markdown-personal-website/src/data/resintro/index.md

 ---
 category: 'resume intro section'
-title: 'Experience Intro'
+title: 'Who We Are'
-subtitle: "I'll will say something here"
+subtitle: "Passionate.
+Experienced.
+Motivated."
-content: 'Welcome!
-Better Emails is an email marketing consultancy owned and operated by me, Dillon Nuanes.
-I have worked across the email spectrum my entire career building email marketing programs from the ground up.
-Better Emails is how I offer my skills to a wider audience.
-I use this website to advertise Better Emails as well as my personal and professional accomplishments.'
+content: "Better Emails is owned and operated by me, Dillon Nuanes.
+I've been working in email marketing my entire career with a focus on using email to realize customer goals."
 ---